 The Kaveri Basin

 The Kaveri river rises in the Brahmagiri range of Western Ghats, Kogadu district in Karnataka.
 It flows through the states of Karnataka and Tamil Nadu and reaches the Bay of Bengal.
 The length of the river is 760 km.

 - The Drainage basin of The Kaveri river has covered Karnataka, Kerala, and Tamil Nadu.

 - The important tributaries of The Kaveri river are Amravati, Bhavani, Hemavati, and Kabini.

 - The Kaveri river makes the second biggest waterfall in India which is known as Shivanasamudra Falls.

 - The Drainage basin of the Kaveri river receives rainfall during the summer monsoon as well as during the retreating and winter monsoon.
-Due to this the Kaveri river carries water throughout year that’s why it has less fluctuation as compared to the other Peninsular rivers.
+Due to this, the Kaveri river carries water throughout the year that’s why it has less fluctuation as compared to the other Peninsular rivers.

 - Difference between Himalayan Rivers and Peninsular Rivers